Excellent coffee, a great price and simple maintenance make this the all-in-one filter machine to buy.

 Why buy the Melitta AromaFresh Grind and Brew?

 If you love the taste of filter coffee and want something that can deliver high-quality coffee with minimum hassle, the Melitta AromaFresh Grind and Brew is a top choice.
-Well-built, easy to use, and excellent value – it’s a great all-in-one choice.
+Well-built, easy to use, and excellent value – it’s a great all-in-one choice but check out my other best coffee machines if you’re after something different.